mojotech/jeet/README.md

 - IE9+ and all major browsers without polyfills like Selectivizr
 - We've had reports that IE7 + IE8 can be supported, but please **use at your own risk**.
 You will need [Selectivizr](http://selectivizr.com/) along with [a required library](http://selectivizr.com/#how).
 You may also want [Html5 Shiv](https://github.com/aFarkas/html5shiv) & [Respond.js](https://github.com/scottjehl/Respond).

-- If you would like to support older browsers, please use a tool like [autoprefixer](https://github.com/postcss/autoprefixer) to add the required browser prefixes.
+- If you would like to support older browsers, please use a tool like [Autoprefixer](https://github.com/postcss/autoprefixer) or [Nib](https://github.com/tj/nib) to add the required browser prefixes.

 ---